 The software underlying our platforms is highly interconnected and complex and may contain undetected errors or vulnerabilities, some of which may only be discovered after the code has been released.
 We rely heavily on a software engineering practice known as "continuous deployment," meaning that we frequently release software code to our platforms.
 This practice may result in the more frequent introduction of errors or vulnerabilities into the software underlying our platforms, which can impact the user experience and functionality of our marketplaces.
 Additionally, due to the interconnected nature of the software underlying our platforms, updates to parts of our code, third-party and open source code, and application programming interfaces, on which we rely and that maintain the functionality of our marketplaces and business, could have an unintended impact on other sections of our code, which may result in errors or vulnerabilities to our platforms that negatively impact the user experience, functionality or accessibility of our marketplaces.
 In some cases, such as our mobile apps, errors may only be correctable through updates distributed through slower, third-party mechanisms, such as app stores, and may need to comply with third-party policies and procedures to be made available, which may add additional delays due to app review and user delay in updating their mobile apps.
-In addition, our systems are increasingly reliant on artificial intelligence, machine learning systems, and large language models, which are ercored, our efficiency, or may cause unintentional or unexpected outputs that are incorrect, do not match our business goals, do not comply with our policies or applicable legal requirements, or otherwise are inconsistent with our brands, guiding principles, and mission.
-Any errors or vulnerabilities discovered in our code affect our growth prospects and our business.
+In addition, our systems are increasingly reliant on artificial intelligence, machine learning systems, and large language models, which are eromplex, subject to increasing litigation and regulatory scrutiny, and may have errors or inadequacies that are not easily detectable.
+These systems may inadvertently reduce our efficiency, or may cause unintentional or unexpected outputs that are incorrect, do not match our business goals, do not comply with our policies or applicable legal requirements, or otherwise are inconsistent with our brands, guiding principles, and mission.
+Any errors or vulnerabilities discovered in our code after rele